 Happiness = SKI in the morning + ADVENTURE in the afternoon

 Particularly in the beginning of my kids learning to ski (they are 9 and 8) I felt a morning of ski lessons followed by something fun in the afternoon (invariably meant snowball fights) was the way to go!
 And in our case, this worked perfectly!
-By the second morning of ski lessons they were on the ‘green slope’ and by fourth they were on the blue!
-Now, I must point out, this was my kids learning curve and not mine!
+By the second morning of ski lessons they were on the ‘green slope’ and by the fourth, they were on the blue!
+Now, I must point out, that this was my kid’s learning curve and not mine!
 My learning trajectory is far more flat and A LOT slower!
-Oh how I wish I could have learnt as a child!
+Oh, how I wish I could have learned as a child!

 SKI in the morning, so, which SKI school?

 Furthermore, the facilities and teaching style for the kids was great!
 And truth be told, I was a little jealous of the tiny escalator the kids had to take them back up the slope each time (the side stepping up the hill each time is a killer!).
-Step by step progression before they are finally taken up onto the slopes.
-Lines of little ninja warrior skiers snaking their way through the slopes lead by their competent instructors is quite something to watch!
-And this left me more determined than ever to to battle and master my plough, make it out of the nursery slope and finally learn to ski 😂
+Step-by-step progression before they are finally taken up onto the slopes.
+Lines of little ninja warrior skiers snaking their way through the slopes led by their competent instructors are quite something to watch!
+And this left me more determined than ever to battle and master my plough, make it out of the nursery slope and finally learn to ski 😂

 ADVENTURE in the afternoons